Fraction to Decimal Calculator

 A number can be expressed as a fraction, decimal, or percentage, and sometimes it’s necessary to convert between the different forms to represent a number differently.

-There are several methods to convert a fraction to a decimal; try one of the methods outlined below.
+There are several methods to convert a fraction to a decimal; we’ll cover each of them below.

 Method 1: Convert a Fraction to Decimal Using a Calculator

 The simplest method to transform a fraction number to a decimal value is to simply divide the numerator by the denominator to get the decimal value.
-The numerator is the top number, and the denominator is the bottom.
+The numerator is the top number, and the denominator is the bottom number.